 Overview of the Estonian fisheries and aquaculture sector

 There are 32 commercial companies whose main activity is fish farming, and most have a multiple production profile.
-They rear several species simultaneously producing fish for consumption, offering fishing tourism in put-and-take ponds, and producing juveniles for the state restocking programme.
+They rear several species simultaneously, producing fish for consumption, offering fishing tourism in put-and-take ponds, and producing juveniles for the state restocking programme.
 There are over 50 put-and-take fishing ponds.
 Ornamental fish (koi carps) are gaining popularity, but the trade in these fish is still negligible.
-The sector employs about 100 people.
+The sector in total employs about 100 people.

 Processing and trade

 A typical feature of the Estonian fish processing industry is a steady increase in the importance of larger, horizontally, and vertically integrated companies, with direct ownership of all production activities from fishing to fish processing and exporting, accompanied by the emergence of long-term contractual supplier-customer relationships between producing companies and processors or supermarket chains.
-Vertical integration is very common in the Baltic Sea trawl fisheries (sprat and Baltic herring) and in the Lake Peipsi fisheries (perch and pike-perch) in the sense that processing or fishing companies own the quotas, hire external fishers, process raw material and manage trade relations, including export.
+Vertical integration is very common in the Baltic Sea trawl fisheries (sprat and Baltic herring) and in the Lake Peipsi fisheries (perch and pike-perch), in the sense that processing or fishing companies own the quotas, hire external fishers, process raw material and manage trade relations including export.
 These vertically integrated companies export almost 100% of their production.
 In the Baltic marine fishery, the vertically integrated companies are organised in producer organisations.